top of page

 logo qui évoque la progression et le changement de point de vue

-• We all have unconscious habits and behaviors; most of the time, in familiar and controlled situations (“Business as Usual”), these automatisms save us a lot of time and energy; but they can lead us astray in situations of urgency and uncertainty, when we're faced with an unusual and/or complex problem.
+We all have unconscious habits and behaviors, a “natural mode”; most of the time, in familiar and controlled situations (“Business as Usual”), they save us time and energy; but they can lead us astray in situations of urgency and uncertainty, when we're faced with unusual and complex problems.

-• To make collective progress in the face of uncertainty, the first step is to be aware of it.
+To make collective progress, the first step is to be aware of this natural mode.
+Then, we can put in place concrete practices.

 KEY TAKEAWAYS